Principles of Network SecurityHWA

-Network security involves around three key principles of confidentiality, integrity and availability.
+Network security involves three key principles of confidentiality, integrity, and availability.
 Depending upon the application and context, one of these principles might be more important than the others.
-For example, a government agency would encrypt an electronically transmitted classified document to prevent an unauthorized person form reading its contents.
-Thus, confidentiality of the information is paramount.
+For example, a government agency would encrypt an electronically transmitted classified document to prevent an unauthorized person from reading its contents.
+Thus, the confidentiality of the information is paramount.
 If an individual succeeds in breaking the encryption cipher and then, retransmits a modified encrypted version, the integrity of the message is compromised.
 On the other hand, an organization such as Amazon.com would be severely damaged if its network were out of commission for an extended period of time.
-Thus, availability is a key concern of such e-commerce companies.
+Thus, availability is a key concern for such e-commerce companies.

 Confidentiality is concerned with preventing unauthorized disclosure of sensitive information.
 This disclosure could be intentional, such as breaking a cipher and reading the information, or it could be unintentional due to the carelessness or incompetence of individuals handling the information.

 Preventing the modification of information by unauthorized users

 Preventing the unauthorized or unintentional modification of information by unauthorized users